Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 5Break upHonest, low-pressure40–60 words

 This structure solves the "I'm writing the same email 5 times" problem.
 Each email earns the next one.
+The framework also dovetails directly with the cold email copy guide — the framework here is structural; the copy guide is sentence-level craft.

 Let's break down each touch.